yasufum/spp-vm-installer/README.md

 ### 2. How to use

 Run `rake` or `ansible-playbook` directly after [Setup](#3.
 Setup) in section 3.
-If you use `ansible-playbook`, you have to setup sshkey and http_proxy yourself.
+If you use `ansible-playbook`, you have to setup sshkey and http_proxy by yourself.

 ```
 $ rake